squarism/squarism.github.io/_posts/2021-10-15-things-that-draw-themselves.markdown

 {:name=>"Whistle math metal"}
 ```

 Your first reaction might be _"that's the same thing with more steps"_.
 It's true.
 It is the same thing.
 The invocation stayed the same and really the internal data stayed the same.
 The big difference here is organization and testability.
-The `print` method only does `puts` and the `render` method knows what to present to `print`.
+The `print` method only does `puts` and the `draw` method knows what to present to `print`.
 So, when you write a test, it's super easy.
-You just test `render` and you have extreme confidence that puts is going to work.
+You just test `draw` and you have extreme confidence that puts is going to work.
 You don't need to test `puts` [because you don't own that code](http://squarism.com/2021/08/13/dont-test-code-you-dont-own/).

 Let's write a test inline here just to show how this works.
 You'll have to invoke the program with `rspec cli_drawing.rb` instead of running it like a script.
 This is just to avoid making a whole project.